AntoineGanne/AntoineGanne/README.md

 ## Back-end

-I have strong skills in back-end development.
+I avquired  strong skills in back-end development by building APIs throughout school and internships.
-Most recent experience are python APis using Flask (not public) and I did enough JEE APIs to be sick of this tech 👀
+Myy most recent experience are python APis using Flask (not public) to apply Machine Learning models.

 ## Full-Stack
 Playroom is an ambitious school prpject aimed to make a framework of multiplayer web games in rooms ( you only need the room code to join, like Jackbox Party packs).